ArismLab/arism-docs/README.md

 ### 2.3.
 Supervised Node

-This is part of the **Circularly Protecting Secret Sharing (CPSS)** algorithm, to ensure that when a **Validation Node** dies, it will still be possible to generate **Network Keys** as long as the number of dead Nodes is below a certain threshold or conditions.
+This is part of the **Interchangeable Secret Sharing (ISS)** algorithm, to ensure that when a **Validation Node** dies, it will still be possible to generate **Network Keys** as long as the number of dead Nodes is below a certain threshold or conditions.

 One **Validation Node** will supervise the other **Validation Node**.
 When a node dies, the node that is supervising it will take care of performing the algorithm for it.